 - Working in a regulated environment, meeting all conditions, ensuring compliance, and maintaining required employee or organizational certifications.

+Fundraising experience is a must.
 Candidates will demonstrate commitment to, and success in:

 - Increasing, strengthening and diversifying funding sources, including many of the following: one-on-one solicitation with major donors and private foundations, giving campaigns, corporations, faith groups and in-kind support.